-Grantees applying for funding in the Small Scope Category may budget a minimum of \$10,000 and up to \$25,000 in grant funds for data collection and evaluation efforts, including the development of the Local Evaluation Plan and Local Evaluation Report.
-Grantees applying for funding in the Large Scope Category may budget a minimum of \$25,000 and up to \$50,000 in grant funds for data collection and evaluation efforts, including the development of the Local Evaluation Plan and Local Evaluation Report
+- Applicants applying for funding in the Large Scope category must budget a minimum of \$25,000 but not more than \$50,000 in grant funds for data collection and evaluation efforts, including the development of the Local Evaluation Plan and Local Evaluation Report. - Applicants applying for funding in the Collaborative Proposal category must budget a minimum of \$25,000 but not more than \$75,000 in grant funds for data collection and evaluation efforts, including the development of the Local Evaluation Plan and Local Evaluation Report.